“Sorry, I got sidetracked.”

 Sorry.

-This is a way to apologize for a small mistake you made.
+"Sorry" is a way to apologize for a small mistake you made.
 When you make a larger mistake and want to apologize more strongly, you can say "I'm sorry for ___ing":

-I'm sorry for making you wait so long.
+I'm sorry for calling you by mistake.